 by John Armstrong

-LEE Harvey Oswald's mother, Marguerite Claverie, was first married to Edward J .
-Pic, a Certified Public Accountant, on August 8, 1929 in Gulfport, MS. Marguerite and Pic had one child, a son named John Edward Pic born on January 17, 1932.
+LEE Harvey Oswald's mother, 22 year old Marguerite Claverie, was first married to Edward John Pic, a Certified Public Accountant, on August 8, 1929 in Gulfport, MS. Marguerite and Pic had one child, a son named John Edward Pic born on January 17, 1932.
 They were divorced on July 15, 1933.
-Five days later Marguerite married Robert Edward Lee Oswald in New Orleans, on July 20, 1933.
+Five days later 26 year old Marguerite married 37 year old Robert Edward Lee Oswald in New Orleans, on July 20, 1933.
 Nine months later, on April 7, 1934, Robert Oswald was born.

 Marguerite Claverie Oswald, mother of LEE Oswald, at ages (left to right) 18, 30, 35, and 38.